-"Occupancy>1" would select all sites containing at least one interstitial atom.
+"Occupancy>1" selects all sites containing at least one interstitial atom.
 Typically, you want

 to visualize just the defective sites and hide all other sites, which are occupied by exactly one atom.
 This can be achieved with the following modification pipeline setup:

-To identify antisites and other defects in multi-component systems, more specific information about the atom(s) that occupy a site is required.
+To identify antisites and similar defects in multi-component systems, more specific information about the atom(s) that occupy a site is required.

 For this, the modifier provides the Output per-type occupancies option.
-If actived, the modifer breaks down the
+If activated, the modifier breaks down the

 occupancy number of each site into type-specific counts.
-Thus, if your displaced configuration contains
+Thus, if the displaced configuration contains

 atoms of different types, then this allows you to determine how many atoms of each type occupy each

-site in the reference crystal.
+site of the reference crystal.
 The per-type occupancy numbers are output as

 vector components of the